jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 14. When you are finished, right-click the Debug Server and click "Terminate and remove" to stop the server and remove it from the tab.

-If this does not work, you may need to explicitly set the location of the file to be tested in pydevd_file_utils.py.
+If this does not work, you may need to set the location of the file to be tested in pydevd_file_utils.py.
 1. Navigate to the org.python.pydev_* directory you copied into makahiki/vagrant earlier, then go to the pysrc directory.
 Open the